wangshusen/wangshusen.github.io/cv/resume.md

 Summary
-:   I am most interested in statistical ML and computational methods for ML.
-I am developing practical, scalable, and sound algorithms for learning from big and complex data.
+:   My expertise is in statistical ML, computational methods for ML, and deep learning.
+I am most interested in practical, scalable, and sound algorithms for learning from big data.
+In the past, I developed randomized algorithms for making matrix computation, numerical optimization, and machine learning faster and more scalable.
+My current research is focused on the communication-efficiency and security in distributed ML.

 Work Experience